luizfilipe/fullstack/README.md

-# fullstack-test
+# fullstack
-This project is just a test for a full stack role @ shaw and partners
+This project is for a
+full stack role

 ## Installation
 Run `npm install`